About the programme

 We attach great significance to three criteria: your prior academic background; the relevance of your proposed research problem; the fitness of your proposal for the overall research activity of our faculty.

-Applicants to the Kozminski University PhD programme must hold a master’s degree or equivalent and need to have documented proficiency in the English language.
+Applicants to the Kozminski University PhD program must hold a master’s degree or equivalent and need to have documented proficiency in the English language.

 - Application form,